Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

-Roughly the distance for Manaslu Circuit Trek is 180 km/110 miles.
-This distance will vary according to you your itinerary and also the starting and ending point of the entire trek.
+Roughly the distance for the Manaslu Circuit Trek is 180 km/110 miles.
+This distance will vary according to your itinerary and also the starting and ending point of the entire trek.

-Is it safe for a woman to trek Manaslu Circuit?
+Is it safe for a woman to trek the Manaslu Circuit?

-All these make Manaslu Circuit Trek a very safe destination for women, men, senior citizens, and also children.
+All of these make Manaslu Circuit Trek a very safe destination for women, men, senior citizens, and children.

 How fit do I need to be for Manaslu Circuit Trek?

-Regular indoor exercise or swimming, cycling, hiking prior to the trek will help you to increase your stamina.
-Trekking into the Himalayas is arranged in such a way that you need to hike around 5-6 hours per day with a frequent break for lunch, tea, etc.
+Regular indoor exercise or swimming, cycling, or hiking prior to the trek will help you to increase your stamina.
+Trekking into the Himalayas is arranged in such a way that you need to walk around 5-6 hours per day with frequent breaks for lunch, tea, etc.

-Can we obtain Manaslu Restricted Area Permit prior to our arrival in Nepal?
+Can we obtain a Manaslu Restricted Area Permit prior to our arrival in Nepal?

 Yes, this is possible.
 Trekkers can obtain their Manaslu restricted area permit prior to their arrival in Nepal.
 This can be done by your local agency in Nepal but for this, you need to have a valid visa to Nepal.
 This can be obtained from the embassy or diplomatic mission of your respective country.

-And in case if you are not able to apply visa to Nepal from your country, you need to make sure you have one extra full day in Nepal for the Manaslu restricted permit.
+In case you are not able to apply visa to Nepal from your country, you need to make sure you have one extra full day in Nepal for the Manaslu restricted permit.

 The office will also remain closed on the National holidays.
-So, keep an eye on all this while planning to obtain the permission of the restricted area.
+So, keep an eye on all this while planning to obtain permission for the restricted area.

-How long does it take to issue Manaslu Restricted Area Permit?
+How long does it take to issue a Manaslu Restricted Area Permit?

-Where can I obtain Manaslu Restricted Area Permit?
+Where can I obtain the Manaslu Restricted Area Permit?

-Where can I obtain Manaslu Area Conservation Project (MCAP) permit and Annapurna Conservation Area Project (ACAP)permit?
+Where can I obtain a Manaslu Area Conservation Project (MCAP) permit and an Annapurna Conservation Area Project (ACAP)permit?

 Manaslu Area Conservation Project Permit and Annapurna Conservation Area Project Permit can be obtained from the Nepal Tourism Board Office at Bhrikutimandap.

-Do I still need TIMS card Permit for Manaslu Circuit Trek?
+Do I still need a TIMS card Permit for Manaslu Circuit Trek?

-Do I need a separate permit for Tsum Valley Trek?
+Do I need a separate permit for the Tsum Valley Trek?

-For the month from September to November USD 40 per person for the first seven days and an additional charge of USD 7 will be charged from the eight days for each day.
+For the month of September to November USD 40 per person for the first seven days and an additional charge of USD 7 will be charged from the eight days for each day.